hail2u/node-css-mqpacker/README.md

 }
 ```

-This looks good, but if an HTML element has `class="bar baz"` and viewport width
+The result looks good.
+However, if an HTML element has `class="bar baz"` and
-larger than `640px`, that element `width` incorrectly set to `200px` instead of
+viewport width larger than `640px`, that element `width` incorrectly set to
-`300px`.
-This problem cannot be resolved only with CSS.
-So, be careful!
+`200px` instead of `300px`.
+This problem cannot be resolved only with CSS, so be
+careful!

 LICENSE